 Hunkering down is when you need to stay in your home (such as after a nuclear disaster when you don’t have enough time to get out of the danger zone).
 For hunkering down situations, you should prep your home with at least 1 month’s non-perishable food reserves.
 Preferably, you’ll want even more!

 - Non-Perishable Food: Choose light foods like freeze-dried meals and dehydrated foods for bugging out.
 For hunkering down, choose non-perishable foods like canned goods and bags of rice and beans.
 They must be rotated and appropriately packed for long-term storage.

 - Cooking Stove: A small camping stove is good.
 Some options are gas or alcohol stoves.

 - Camping Pot: This can also serve other functions, like if you need to boil water for sanitizing tools for applying first aid.

-- Dishes and Utensils: These aren’t really a survival necessity because you could all eat from the camping pot and fashion chopsticks out of sticks or even pencils.
-But you’ll be happy to have a camping plate and utensils on hand.
+- Dishes and Utensils: These aren’t a survival necessity because you could all eat from the camping pot and fashion chopsticks out of sticks or pencils.
+But you’ll be happy to have a camping plate and utensils.

 First Aid Supplies and Gear for Preppers

-You will probably want to make several first aid kits to have ready, such as one inside your Bug Out Bag and another in your home, and yet another in your car.
-This is important so don’t skimp!
+You will probably want to make several first aid kits: one inside your Bug Out Bag, another in your home, and yet another in your car.
+This is important, so don’t skimp!
 Make sure everything is in a quality waterproof bag.

 - Medical tape